EllenInCalifornia/CS-LearningLog/cs61B/L8dynamicMethodSelection.md

 * subclasses must override all of these methods
 * a subclass is allowed to add methods in a class that aren't declared in that class's interface.
 * if X is a superclass of Y, then memory boxes for x may contain y, 反之不行
+* overriding only apllies to non- static methods

 ## implementation inheritance